-I admit to not being the biggest fan of chicken thighs and drumsticks, so I usually look for an easy chicken recipe where I enjoy the flavor so much that I don’t miss the texture of white meat.
-Leg quarters have been on sale for $0.69 a pound and that my friends, is too good to let go.
+I admit to not being the biggest fan of chicken thighs and drumsticks, so I usually look for an easy chicken recipe where I enjoy the flavor so much that I don’t miss the texture of white meat like this garlic brown sugar glazed chicken.
+Leg quarters have been on sale for $0.69 a pound, and that, my friends, is too good to let go.

 - 1 stick butter